GoogleCloudPlatform/cloud-hackathons/000-FAQ/gH-HowToAuthorAHack.md

 3. Create a new branch for your work.
 It is a best practice to never work directly on the master branch
    - `git branch MyWork`
    - `git checkout MyWork`
-4. Add a new top level folder to the WTH repo using the next available number in sequence
+4. Add a new top level folder to the gHack repo using the next available number in sequence
    - `mkdir 067-IoTCentury`
 5. Within your new folder, create the following directory structure:
 	- `../Coach`